ngraveio/Research/papers/nbcr-2023-003-crypto-sign.md

 This UR type is tagged with #6.1411 and embeds:

-- The `crypto-coin-identity` UR type tagged with #6.140 and introduced in [[NBCR-2023-001]](https://github.com/ngraveio/Research/blob/main/papers/nbcr-2023-001-coin-identity.md).
+- The `coin-identity` UR type tagged with #6.140 and introduced in [[NBCR-2023-001]](https://github.com/ngraveio/Research/blob/main/papers/nbcr-2023-001-coin-identity.md).
 This UR type identifies the elliptic curve and the blockchain on which the sign request is initiated.
 - An optional UR type to specify metadata related to a specific coin.

 ```